 Are you onboarded as a consortium member and eager to contribute to Massive?
-Here’s how, step by step:
+Here’s how.

-- Pick a piece of peer-reviewed research to ‘translate’ for wider audiences.
+- Pick a piece of peer-reviewed research to "translate" for wider audiences.
 More on how to pick a paper here; a preview of our translation template is here.
 You can also write an op-ed about a topic you care about.

 - We’ll publish your story as soon as we can.
 This may be several weeks after you complete your work.
-We have final say on things like the story headline, but we try to work with you to get it as perfect and accessible as we can.
-Here’s the basic workflow:
+We have final say on things like the story headline, but we try to work with you to make sure it's perfect.

 Yay, the draft is published on Massive!
 What now?